C-Adam/Coding-Notes/JavaScript/Note.md

 const Book = lufthansa.Book; //Copying the function to a variable

-Book(23, "Adam Cooper"); //We get an error calling this because functio
+Book(23, "Adam Cooper"); //We get an error calling this because in regular function calls, the "this" keyword is undefined.

 Book.call(eurowings, 23, "Adam Cooper");
 console.log(eurowings);